bytebutcher/decoder-plus-plus/README.md

   -i, --interactive     drops into an interactive python shell --new-instance        opens new instance instead of new tab in already
                         running instance.
+  --dialog              opens a dialog which returns the transformed text when
+                        done.
   -e ENCODE, --encode ENCODE
                         encodes the input using the specified codec(s).
   -d DECODE, --decode DECODE